Topics Map > GBIT Service Desk Services > Mac

 8 GB of RAM is the bare minimum and 16 GB RAM is preferred.
 For design/graphics/engineering students, we recommend 32 GB of RAM.

 512 GB or more Solid-State Drive (SSD) storage.
-Avoid computers that only have an HDD.
+Avoid computers that only have an HDD (mechanical hard drive).

 Windows 10 or Windows 11.
-It should be on at least version 20H2 if Windows 10.
+It should be on at least version 22H2 if Windows 10.

 Mac Recommended Specifications

-Apple M1 processor is strongly recommended.
-Intel models may lose software support from Apple as early as 2025, so we do not recommend buying any Intel Macs.
+Apple M2 or M3 processor is strongly recommended.
+A Pro processor or better is recommended for design/graphics students.
+Intel models may lose software support from Apple as early as 2026, so we do not recommend buying any Intel Macs.

-16 GB of RAM is the bare minimum.
-For design/graphics students, we recommend 32 GB of RAM.
+8 GB of RAM is the bare minimum and 16 or 18 GB RAM is preferred.
+For design/graphics students, we recommend 36 GB of RAM.

 512 GB or more Solid State Drive (SSD) storage is recommended.

 It needs to be on one of the two most recent major OS versions.
-Currently that's Monterey or Ventura.
+Currently that's Ventura or Sonoma.

 Supported Devices in Residence Halls

 Many students also bring consoles, streaming devices or smart TVs for their residence hall.
 These can be registered and added to the UWGB-IoT wireless network on campus.
-Navigate to the following KB for directions on how to register a device on IoT: UWGB-IoT (Internet of Things).
+Navigate to the following KB for directions on how to register a device on IoT: [Link for document 46720 is unavailable at this time].

 For online gaming, we highly recommend using the available ethernet ports for internet instead of wireless.